castai/docs/docs/guides/start-saving-quickly.md

 ## You're all done

-* Share available savings window screenshot with your CFO/manager - there is nothing left to save.
+* Share the Available savings window screenshot with your CFO/manager - there's nothing left to save.

-* Reduce Headroom policy to smaller number, which would fit your smoother organical growth better
+* Reduce the Headroom policy to a smaller number that fits your smooth organic growth better.

-* Install evictor, if you haven't done that above
+* Install Evictor, if you haven't already done that.